openstack/ironic/doc/source/admin/drivers/irmc.rst

-In addition to the configuration for generic drivers to :ref:`remote volume boot <boot-from-volume>`, the iRMC drivers require the following configuration:
+In addition to the configuration for generic drivers to :ref:`remote volume boot <boot-from-volume>`, the iRMC driver requires the following configuration:

 * It is necessary to set physical port IDs to network ports and volume connectors.
 All cards including those not used for volume boot should be